Paris Medici Fountain in Jardin du Luxembourg

 So this is how you will see the Medici Fountain today, which has also been classified as an historical monument in Paris.

-Visiting the Fontaine Medicis Fountain in Paris
+Visiting the Paris Medici Fountain

-Now as we have mentioned previously, this historical and monumental fountain in Paris is situated within the Jardin du Luxembourg, which is in the 6th Arrondissement, and it is close to numerous other tourist attractions and monuments.
+Now as we have mentioned previously, this historical and monumental water fountain in Paris is situated within the Jardin du Luxembourg, which is in the 6th Arrondissement, and it is close to numerous other tourist attractions and monuments.

-Located close to the Palais du Luxembourg on the North-East corner of the garden, when it comes to getting here via public transport, you will find that the nearest Metro stations are the Vavin stop via line 4 or the Notre Dame des Champs stop via line 12.
+Located close to the Palais du Luxembourg on the North-East corner of the garden, when it comes to getting here via Paris public transport, you will find that the nearest Metro stations are the Vavin stop via line 4 or the Notre Dame des Champs stop via line 12.

-However, it is actually closer to the RER train station called the Luxembourg stop serving the RER B Line, yet the bus numbers 21, 27, 38, 82, 84 and 89 along with the Noctilien Night Bus Service via Lines N14, N21 and N122 are also on the eastern side of the Luxembourg Gardens.
+However, it is actually closer to the RER train station called the Luxembourg stop serving the RER B Line, yet the bus numbers 21, 27, 38, 82, 84 and 89 along with the Noctilien Night Bus Service via Lines N14, N21 and N122 are also on the eastern side of the Jardin du Luxembourg Gardens.

-Alternatively the bus lines 58 and 83 will also get you within walking distance of Fontaine Medicis, plus there is a Velib station for the self service bike hire scheme located close by as well.
+Alternatively the Paris bus lines 58 and 83 will also get you within walking distance of Fontaine Medicis, plus there is a Velib station for the self service bike hire scheme located close by as well.